Standing advice for local planning authorities to assess the impacts of development on otters.

 - how planning authorities can assess applications involving protected wildlife

 How otters are protected

-The European otter is the only native UK otter species.
-It’s a European protected species (EPS) and is also fully protected under Schedule 5 of the Wildlife and Countryside Act 1981.
+The Eurasian otter is the only native UK otter species.
+It’s fully protected as a European protected species (EPS) and is also protected under sections 9 and 11 of the Wildlife and Countryside Act 1981.